NicoHood/HoodLoader2/Readme.md

 (it will use a different PID/VID).
 If you have a sketch with CDC Serial running you can use the normal upload function.
 If not you manually have to enter bootloader mode as described above.

 **The IDE integration is not ready yet.
-Please [use this core for now](https://www.mattairtech.com/index.php/development-boards/mt-db-u1.html).**
+Please [use this core for now (with USB)](https://www.mattairtech.com/index.php/development-boards/mt-db-u1.html).**

+**A workaround is now available in *avr/* (copy to your sketchbook).
+You can use the blink example to compile code for the 16u2 without any USB functions.**

 Go to the [HID Project](https://github.com/NicoHood/HID) page to get the newest Arduino core library for the 16u2.